splunk/eventgen/documentation/SETUP.md

 1. Install and run [RabbitMQ](https://www.rabbitmq.com/download.html) locally
 2. Install [Eventgen PyPI module](SETUP.md#pypi-setup)
-3. To standup a controller, run `splunk_eventgen service --role controller`
+3. To set up a controller, run `splunk_eventgen service --role controller`
-4. To standup a server, run `splunk_eventgen service --role server`
+4. To set up a server, run `splunk_eventgen service --role server`
 5. By default, the controller and server will try to locate RabbitMQ on pyamqp://localhost:5672 using credentials guest/guest and RabbitMQ's web UI at http://localhost:15672
 6. You can change any of those parameters using the CLI - for instance, if your RabbitMQ is accessible on rabbit-mq.company.com with credentials admin/changeme you should run `splunk_eventgen service --role controller --amqp-host rabbit-mq.company.com --amqp-user admin --amqp-pass changeme`
 7. Please see `splunk_eventgen service --help` for additional CLI options